 Search strings are available as Supplement 2 at https://osf.io/5jb2f.

 Studies in Finnish, Korean, and Slovak language will be screened for eligibility by a native author of that language.
-If eligible, Korean and Slovak studies will be coded by two people instead of three because our team has two native speakers in these languages.
-The extracted information will be translated to English in Phase 1.

 Unless comorbidity is explicitly reported as a problem, we categorize it as a descriptive characteristic of the case.